fastlane/fastlane/deliver/README.md

 deliver submit_build --build_number 830
 ```

-Check out [Deliverfile.md](https://github.com/fastlane/deliver/blob/master/Deliverfile.md) for more options.
+Check out [Deliverfile.md](https://github.com/fastlane/fastlane/blob/master/deliver/Deliverfile.md) for more options.

 Already using `deliver` and just updated to 1.0?
-Check out the [Migration Guide](https://github.com/fastlane/deliver/blob/master/MigrationGuide.md).
+Check out the [Migration Guide](https://github.com/fastlane/fastlane/blob/master/deliver/MigrationGuide.md).

 # Credentials

-A detailed description about your credentials is available on a [separate repo](https://github.com/fastlane/fastlane/tree/master/credentials_manager).
+A detailed description about how your credentials are handled is available in a [credentials_manager](https://github.com/fastlane/fastlane/tree/master/credentials_manager).

 ### How does this thing even work?
 Is magic involved? 🎩###

 Your password will be stored in the Mac OS X keychain, but can also be passed using environment variables.
 (More information available on [CredentialsManager](https://github.com/fastlane/fastlane/tree/master/credentials_manager))

 Before actually uploading anything to iTunes, ```deliver``` will generate a HTML summary of the collected data.

 `deliver` uses the following techniques under the hood: